The #1 Threat To Your Investment Strategy Is Not Being Able To See The Forest For The Trees...

 Kind words.
 And probably similar results to what you’re looking for.

-Even so, and even though the annual subscription comes out to a little more than $4 per issue, you probably still have some questions.
+Even so, and even though the annual subscription comes out to less than a short weekend getaway, you probably still have some questions.

 So, on this page I’m going to answer 8 questions.

 I’ve been told these are the 8 questions you, the reader, need answered in order to feel confident about subscribing today.